Potion: Solanaceous plants

 In the 11th century, plants belonging to the nightshade family Solanaceae were often used as an ingredients in the potions - aphrodisiac or otherwise - and flying ointments of witches.
 The specific nightshades used in such concoctions were usually tropane alkaloid-containing species belonging to the Old World tribes Hyoscyameae and Mandragoreae.
 These potions were known as pharmaka diabolika ("devilish drugs").

 The root of Mandragora officinarum, the celebrated mandrake, fabled in legend to shriek when uprooted, was often used to prepare sleeping potions, although it could prove poisonous in excess, due to its tropane alkaloid content.
 M. officinarum is native to the Mediterranean region.
 Administered in small doses mandrake root has been used in folk medicine as an analgesic, an aphrodisiac and a remedy for infertility.
 Larger doses act as an entheogen of the deliriant class, having the potential to cause profound confusion and dysphoria characterised by realistic hallucinations of an unpleasant character.
 Classical and Renaissance authors have left certain accounts of the use of the plant by witches in the preparation of potions intended variously to excite love, cause insanity or even kill.
 Scopolamine, a toxic, deliriant alkaloid present in (and named after) Scopolia carniolica and also present in Mandragora, Hyoscyamus and other Solanaceae, was used by the infamous Dr. Crippen to kill his wife.

 Spanish fly

 In ancient Greece, the Spanish fly (also known as cantharides) was crushed with herbs and used in love potions.
 It was believed to be effective due to the bodily warmth that resulted from ingesting it.
 However, this was actually a result of inflammation from toxins in the tissues of the beetle.
-Ferdinand II of Aragon drank many potions and elixir contains the Spanish fly.
+Ferdinand II of Aragon drank many potions and elixirs containing the Spanish fly.